shelkemayur2002/new/README.md

 ### **Bug-id : P3-BG-6**

 **Description:**
-1. When both **Active** and **Inactive** checkboxes are unchecked in the Status filter, the system shows a tag **“Status: None Selected”**.
+When both Active & Inactive are unchecked, system shows “Status: None Selected” and returns no results.

-2. System treats this as a filter condition instead of removing all filtering.
+**Expected Result:** Should show all SKUs if nothing is selected.
-3. As a result, SKU table displays **“No SKUs Found”**, even though SKUs exist.
+**Actual Result:** Shows empty list with “None Selected”.

 **Category:**  Functional